ShadowCal/shadowcal/README.md

         - [Font Awesome](https://github.com/bokmann/font-awesome-rails) glyph icon set.
 4. Test Suite Tools
     - [Mocha](https://github.com/quartzmo/mocha_rails) for stubbing and expectations.
-    - [FactoryGirl] for factories instead of fixtures.
+    - [FactoryBot] for factories instead of fixtures.
         - TODO: All fixtures have been deleted, but maybe modify generators to not create new ones for new models?
         - * Custom callback skipper for skipping before_/after_/save/create callbacks. *
 5. Vendored Ruby Tools